srinitish/Job-Skill-Gap-Analyzer/README.md

 Job-Skill-Gap-Analyzer is a lightweight NLP-based application that compares a resume against a job description to measure skill similarity and highlight missing skills.
 It uses **PyPDF2** for PDF text extraction and **scikit-learn (TF‑IDF + cosine similarity)** for calculating match scores.
 Designed for job seekers and recruiters, it provides quick insights into candidate fit.

 ---
+## 🌍 Real-World Use Case

+Recruitment today faces a major challenge: **matching the right candidates to the right jobs quickly and accurately**.
+Job descriptions often list dozens of required skills, while resumes vary in format and wording.
+Manually comparing them is time-consuming and prone to bias.

+**Job-Skill-Gap-Analyzer** solves this problem by automating the comparison process:

+- **For Job Seekers:**
+  - Identify missing skills in their resume relative to a target job description.
+  - Get a clear skill similarity score to tailor resumes more effectively.
+  - Receive actionable insights into what to learn next (e.g., AWS, Docker, Machine Learning).

+- **For Recruiters:**
+  - Speed up candidate screening by highlighting skill matches and gaps.
+  - Reduce manual effort in parsing resumes and job descriptions.
+  - Improve fairness and consistency in evaluating applicants.

+- **For Career Coaches & Educators:**
+  - Help students align their resumes with industry expectations.
+  - Provide measurable feedback on skill readiness for specific roles.

+### 📌 Example Scenario
+A company is hiring a **Machine Learning Engineer** with AWS expertise.
+- The job description requires skills like *Python, Machine Learning, AWS, Docker*.
+- A candidate’s resume shows *Python, SQL, Pandas, Machine Learning*.
+- The analyzer outputs:
+  - **Skill Similarity:** 70%
+  - **Matched Skills:** Python, Machine Learning
+  - **Missing Skills:** AWS, Docker

+This gives the candidate a clear roadmap to improve their profile and helps the recruiter quickly assess fit.

 ## ✨ Features
 - 📂 Upload resume (PDF) and extract text